casper-network/docs-archive/dapp/writting-rust-contracts.md

 `#[no_mangle]` attribute prevents the compiler from changing (mangling) the function name when converting to binary format of WASM.
 Without it, the VM exits with the error message: `Module doesn't have export call`.

 ### Falling gently
-Throwing an error during the smart contract execution is a perfectly normall thing to do.
-This is how we do it.
+The CasperLabs VM supports error codes in smart contracts.
+It's possible to create a set of error codes for your smart contract for different errors that may occur during contract execution.
+Here is an example of how a custom error code works:

 ```rust
 use casperlabs_contract::contract_api::runtime;
 use casperlabs_types::ApiError;